-NOTE: Like auto-loop, loop roll requires a BPM value written to the ID3 tag in order to work.
+NOTE: Like autoloop, loop roll requires a BPM value written to the ID3 tag in order to work.
 Build overviews with the "Set Auto BPM" box checked and the proper range for your music selected to ensure an accurate BPM value.
-See "Set Auto BPM" on page 11.